divergencymcr/divergencymcr.github.io/current/contact/index.md

 layout: contact
 rootpath: "../../"
 is_index: true
-season: "contact & partners"
+season: "contacts & partners"
-artist: "<br>Contact & Partners"
+artist: "Contacts & Partners"

 ---
 Based in the hÅb office at Z-arts, Manchester, we can be reached by email: <mailto:divergency@habmcr.org>